ArsalanTheCoder/Task_01_flutter_greeting_application_-ICZ-/README.md

 - **Framework:** Flutter
 - **Language:** Dart

-## 📸 Demo
-_Add a screenshot or GIF of your app here to showcase how it looks._

 ## 🏁 Getting Started

 This project is a starting point for a Flutter application.